 Our family has loved, raised and trained Labs since 1994, with kids and lots of noise!!!
 The pups are raised in our house literally under our feet.

 All of our family and friends bring their kids over when the puppies are old enough to have visitors.
-Everyone loves to visit when we have puppies — We call their visits a “puppy fix” or “Puppy Therapy”.
+We call their visits a “puppy fix” or “Puppy Therapy”.
 There isn’t a better remedy to take your problems away than sitting in the middle of a bunch of happy tail wagging sweet kissing puppies!!!!
 My days are always good when there are puppies around.

 That type of exposure to new people, new smells and new activities is very important to help these little ones mentally develop their social skills.
 We start working with the pups long before they can have outside visitors.
 We imprint on them as soon as they are born.
 We are there during the delivery, we help them they take their first breath — Tamra is the “midwife” for the moms and their pups.